 The official groundbreaking was virtual and took place on Tuesday, March 9, 2021.
-You may view a recording of the event here.
+You can view a recording of the event here.
 The construction process has begun and the museum will remain open during construction, unless otherwise noted.
 We have scheduled a full calendar of new, thought-provoking exhibitions, which you may preview here.
 Please check this site for helpful updates on navigating the museum grounds when you visit.

 When will construction be finished?
 What is timeline for completion of project?

 The Blanton aims to complete construction in spring 2023.